nazim-fs/nazim-fs-k8s-es-infra/SOLUTION.md

 # Introduction:

 This document outlines key decisions made during the design and implementation phases of the solution.
-Considerations were made to ensure a robust architecture with operational excellence across various dimensions:
+Following considerations were made to ensure a robust architecture with operational excellence across various dimensions:

 - High Availability, Fault Tolerance & Resilience
 - Security